Constraining cosmic reionization by combining the kinetic Sunyaev-Zel'dovich and the 21 cm power spectra: Discussion Limitations

 \section{Discussion \& Limitations}

 No estimator is without its limitations and it is essential to consider its biases to better grasp the scope of the results.
 In this section, we delve into a series of cases designed to examine the capabilities of the forecast.
 We vary the redshifts and $k$-ranges at which the data points were selected in section~\ref{sec::SKA_ideal}, as well as the noise models and study the impact on our results.
 We also explore how the choice of input parameters affects the forecast.
+Note that for all cases in this discussion, we limit ourselves to the fixed number of data points as in section~\ref{sec::SKA_ideal} to quantify the role of each data point and its driving physical processes.
+The interested reader can refer to section~\ref{sec::3k2z} for results on how an additional 21\,cm data point can significantly improve the forecast.